 In short, the answer is always the same, but it is an answer which must always be its own creation to the demands of its own moment.
 As there is a blessing in every instance, there is a backing away, a sitting down, a waiting, a moving on.

 Another, lighter recurrent Creativity joke is Tevye’s citing “the Good Book”—even starting to cite it to God Himself—and characteristically getting it egregiously wrong.
-It may be wrong, but it is, of course, also humorously Creative rhetoric.
-Tevye’s Creativity is enhanced by Motel’s growing sophistication in biblical literacy.
+It may be wrong, but it is, of course, also humorously creative rhetoric.
+Tevye’s Creativity is enhanced by Motel’s growing sophistication in Judaic literacy.

 Winter-variant Re-visioning humor is a humor of experience.
 The young, rushing into the future, have little experience with Re-visioning.
 But with experience, we realize that we have already re-visioned; we have repeatedly come to know that what we once thought is, in fact, at serious odds with what we now think reality to be.
 And we may even have reached the maturity to imagine that what we think tomorrow to be reality is not all that likely to exactly match what we think today.

 Tevye is the embodiment of Re-visioning.
 Everything is subject to “on the other hand,” the Re-visioning process happening in front of our eyes.